What is important in a sleeping bag for Kilimanjaro?

 The second sleeping bag we recommend is The North Face Inferno -20F/-29C Sleeping Bag.

-This 800-fill down sleeping bag has water resistant fabric on the hood and footbox and is stuffed with hydrophobic down clusters.
+This 800-fill down sleeping bag has waterproof fabric on the hood and footbox and is stuffed with hydrophobic down clusters.
 It keeps its warmth even in wet weather.
-A center half-length zipper makes getting in and out a breeze.

 Find more sleeping bags here.